joemoose/psiops/docs/equipment.md

 ## Combat Weapons

 You may carry any combat weapons you prefer.
 Weapons are loaded with ammunition.
-For extended operations, extra ammunition can be carried or replenished from your *tactical supplies* or at a *laying-up position*.
-See [Rest and Recovery](combat.md#rest-and-recovery).
+For extended operations, extra ammunition can be carried, produced from your *tactical supplies*, or resupplied at a *rally point*.
+See [Rally Point](damage.md#rally-point).

 | Weapon Type | Damage Modifier | Ammo Rating | Inventory Slots | Notes |
 | :- | :-: | :-: | :-: | :-: |